KarelSchwab/blog/convert_boolean_to_choice_field.md

 ```

 Go ahead and apply the migration

 ```bash
 python manage.py migrate
 ```

 And that's it.
-Your new rsvp status checkbox should now reflect the state of the previous checkbox.
+Your new RSVP status choice should now reflect the state of the previous checkbox.
 Just how we want
 it.

-You can access the code on GitHub.
-Head on over to the commits and see each step in its own commit.
+You can access the code on [GitHub](https://github.com/KarelSchwab/boolean_to_choice_field).
+Head on over to the
+`commits` to see each step in its own commit.